cap-js/docs/about/best-practices.md

 ## Events

-While services are the most important concept across models and runtime, events are equaly, if not more, important to the runtime.
+While services are the most important concept across models and runtime, events are equally, if not more, important to the runtime.
 CAP has a *ubiquitous* notion of events: they show up everywhere, and everything is an event, and everything happening at runtime is in reaction to events.
 This manifests in these additional **design principles**, complementing our [*Service-centric Paradigm*](#services):

 - **Everything** happening at runtime is triggered by / in reaction to **events**